sskulki/shridharkulkarni/_posts/2020-06-20-eo-blog-one.md

 ---
-title: AI4EO-An Opportunity for Computation Sustainability
+title: "AI4EO-An Opportunity for Computation Sustainability"
 description: This post introduces how Earth Observation (EO), EO data sources and how EO  and Artificial Intelligence (AI) could be used for Computational Sustainability.
-toc: false
+toc: true
 comments: true
 layout: post
 categories: [Machine learning, Deep learning,  Eearth observation]